vercel/next.js/examples/cms-contentful/README.md

 Go to the **Content** section in your space, then click on **Add entry** and select the **Author** content type:

-- You just need **1 author entry**.
+- You need **1 author entry**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - For the image, you can download one from [Unsplash](https://unsplash.com/).

 Next, create another entry with the content type **Post**:

 - We recommend creating at least **2 post entries**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - For images, you can download them from [Unsplash](https://unsplash.com/).
 - Pick the **author** you created earlier.